 So it is highly unlikely that your sciatic nerve becomes painful without something physically irritating it.

-The #1 chief complaint of sciatica is the pain in the back of the thigh that can travel into the calf, ankle or foot.
-Some also complain of glut pain and or tenderness on the same side as the leg pain but generally minimal or even no lower back pain, not that it can’t be painful.
+The #1 chief complaint of sciatica is the pain in the BACK of the thigh that can travel into the calf, ankle or foot.

 So far sounds that you may have sciatica?
 Click here as I dive into more details about the signs and symptom of sciatica.